Follow on twitter

 I would still pay it.
 I mean look how crazy Amibos are for Nintendo.

 I just see them taking the same amount of shelf space as that, even people who don’t currently own a Dreamcast would do what they had to do get one if they saw Dreamcast games just sitting on a shelf for sale in best buy.

 The other thing they could do easily is set up servers for the online games for Dreamcast and support the guy’s making the Dream Pis so we can buy a “connect kit” or whatever Sega would call it and pay $10 a month to play online with the Dreamcast.

 Like I’m certain they can get servers up again if they were getting paid.

-: There are still games even now that are being made to run on the Dreamcast: “Falco Gargis” has been working old school style RPG but with Dreamcast twist to boot “Elysian Shadows”
+There are still games even now that are being made to run on the Dreamcast “Falco Gargis” has been working a old school style RPG but with Dreamcast twist to boot “Elysian Shadows”

 I’m weird even if there was a superior version on PC compared to the DC version I would still buy the Dreamcast / DC version because I want to chill on my Dreamcast.

 Your right though, because the rare support of the system, any chance we get to do so we will (I agree) usually go that route.
 Because there is something special about the DC, I’m not all that sure that it’s just me.

 Did you buy any of the indies coming out soon?